georiot/wordpress-plugin/readme.txt

 = How is GeoRiot different? =

-Most link “localization” plugins only translate a link for an international click when the same product ID exists in both storefronts.
+Most link "localization" plugins only translate a link for an international click when the same product ID exists in both storefronts.
 The team at GeoRiot has found, however, that oftentimes the same item in different storefronts has a completely different product ID.
-In addition, even if the ID does match, the product may be an overpriced “import” item or may never be in stock.
+In addition, even if the ID does match, the product may be an overpriced "import" item or may never be in stock.
 To address this, GeoRiot matches on more than just the product id to ensure every click gets to the best possible destination.

 The Amazon Link Engine plugin uses GeoRiot’s patented five-step algorithm to dig deep into Amazon’s stores to find the best possible result.
 This algorithm uses the metadata available from each product to match across storefronts and ensure that the user is sent to the most relevant product.
 So instead of sending your users to blank search results, we guarantee the best possible user experience.